Berkeley-CS61B/website-fa23/materials/lab/lab01/mac.md

     javac -version
     ```

-    Both of these commands should succeed and show version 17.
+    Both of these commands should succeed and show version 17 (or newer).
 If both
     installations are good, woohoo!
 Skip the rest of this guide and return to the lab.

 ## B. Java Install Issues